cashubtc/nuts/README.md

 # Cashu NUTs (Notation, Usage, and Terminology)

 These documents each specify parts of the Cashu protocol.
+Read the specifications for the legacy API [here](https://github.com/cashubtc/nuts/tree/74f26b81b6617db710fa1081eebc0c7203711213).

 ## Specifications
 Wallets and mints `MUST` implement all mandatory specs and `CAN` implement optional specs.